xdamman/ReplayLastGoal/README.md

 ## Audio Video Converter
-You need to have [avconv v10](http://libav.org/avconv.html) installed on your machine.
+You need to have [ffmpeg 2.2x](https://ffmpeg.org/) installed on your machine.
 On a Mac, it's a piece of cake.
-Install brew and then do `brew install avconv` and you are done.
+Install brew and then do `brew install ffmpeg` and you are done.
 On Ubuntu, it's a pain.
-[Those instructions](https://gist.github.com/xdamman/e3387e1adf51aeb021d0) should help you.
+[Those instructions](https://gist.github.com/faleev/3435377) should help you.

 ## Install